The Ten Commandments (1923 film): Remake

 DeMille directed a second, expanded version of the biblical story in 1956.
 For the later version, DeMille dropped the modern-day storyline in favor of profiling more of Moses' early life.
+Julia Faye (who played Rameses' wife) and Edna Mae Cooper, two cast members of the 1923 version, also appeared in the 1956 version in the roles of Moses' sister-in-law Elisheba and a lady of the pharaoh's court, respectively.
+Peverell Marley worked as a cameraman on both versions.

 In 2006, the 1923 film was released on DVD as an extra feature on the 50th Anniversary DVD release of the 1956 film.
 In the DVD commentary with Katherine Orrison included with the 1923 film, she states that DeMille refilmed several sequences nearly shot-for-shot for the new version, and also had set pieces constructed for the later film that were near-duplicates of what he had used in 1923.
 On March 29, 2011, Paramount released a new Blu-ray Disc with the 6-disc box set.